alex-somers/alex-somers/README.md

 Building in: .jsx, .tsx, .js, .py

-Socials: --- Insta: @tripp_somers, or @financeforothers. --- LinkedIn: @alexander "tripp" somers, or @Finance for Others, or @Mochi, or @The Unspoken Project. --- You've already found the GitHub, good on you!
+Socials: --- Insta: @tripp_somers, or @financeforothers. --- LinkedIn: @alexander "tripp" somers, or @Finance for Others, or @Mochi, or @The Unspoken Project.
 ------------------------------------------------------------------------------------------------------------------------------------------------